 The Student Government Association (SGA) is Furman’s student-led governing body.
 SGA consists of various branches, each serving the student body in its own way.
 The Furman University Student Activities Board (FUSAB) coordinates a wide array of entertainment for students to enjoy.
-The Residential Life Council (RLC) serves as the primary liaison between students and the university housing and residence life staff striving to create a strong community among residents in campus housing.
 The Religious Council consists of a representative from each official religious organization and promotes inter-faith dialogue and events.
 The Recreational Sports and Intramural Councils oversee the creation and funding of all intramural and club sports teams.
 The Student Diversity Council, comprised of representatives from eight student organizations supporting multicultralism or diversity, strives to promote collaboration among these organizations and throughout the entire campus community.

 SGA is comprised of representatives from all elements of the student body.
 Each class is represented by a President, Vice President, Secretary and Treasurer.
 The SGA executive officers consist of the President, Vice President, Secretary and Treasurer.
 A Parliamentarian is also appointed to serve on the Council.